 A great benefit of regular maintenance for your heating and cooling system involves changing your furnace filter and cleaning out your furnace and air conditioner.
-These tasks are important for two reasons: a cleaner HVAC system will run more efficiently and it will send cleaner air throughout your home.
-When your HVAC system is nasty, the dirt and dust that accumulates in the system can be circulated with heated and cooled air as it is distributed to your vents.
+These tasks are significant for two reasons: a cleaner HVAC system will run more efficiently and it will send cleaner air throughout your home.
+When your HVAC system is dirty, the dirt and dust that accumulates in the system can be carried with heated and cooled air as it is distributed to your vents.
 This means your family is constantly breathing in lower quality air because your HVAC system is not well-maintained.
-Making certain that your furnace and air conditioner are clean at all times will lessen airborne contaminants for greater comfort and health.
+Making certain that your furnace and air conditioner are clean at all times will lessen airborne contaminants for improved comfort and health.

 In addition to adding heated or cooled air to your home, your HVAC system can also add something else—noise.
-While there will always be some noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
-Noise can be due to loose parts, failing belts, and a variety of other factors that are addressed during routine tune-ups.
-Failing parts can even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
+While you’ll always have a little noise associated with furnace and air conditioner operation, a poorly-maintained system will produce more noise as it functions.
+Noise may be due to loose parts, failing belts, and a variety of other factors that are addressed during routine tune-ups.
+Failing parts may even cause very disruptive noises, such as clangs, bangs, screeches, and grinding noises.
 All of these noises will disrupt the peace and quiet in your home.
 By maintaining your HVAC system routinely, you’ll sidestep these noisy situations to ensure that your furnace and air conditioner operate quietly to create a more relaxing home environment throughout the year.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
-Many furnaces have a tendancy to dry out the air during the heating process, leading to irritation of the skin, eyes, nose, and mouth.
-If your furnace work with a humidifier to sustain a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
+Many furnaces tend to dry out the air during the heating process, causing irritation of the skin, eyes, nose, and mouth.
+If your furnace work with a humidifier to maintain a comfortable level of humidity throughout the winter, your system needs regular cleaning and maintenance as well.
 If your humidifier becomes clogged, dirty, or damaged, it won’t operate properly and you’ll be left with dry air inside your home.
 Chat with your HVAC service professional during your furnace tune-up about checking and cleaning your humidifier as well.
-In a lot of cases, your humidifier’s water source may need to be turned on, as it can be turned off during the summer when added humidity is not needed.
+In a lot of cases, your humidifier’s water source may need to be turned on, as it can be turned off during the summer when added humidity is unnecessary.
 Making sure your humidifier is maintained right along with your heating system will improve your indoor comfort levels during the heating season.